Skip to Content

 Visit Fred Olsen’s website here.

 Fred Olsen is the only cruise line in the UK that currently offers mystery cruises.
-They cruise regularly from the UK and have two main types of ‘mystery cruises’.
+They cruise regularly from the UK to a range of destinations.
 The majority of Fred Olsen cruises still have set itineraries.

 An example mystery cruise from Fred Olsen is described as below: